The Little Girl I Once Knew: Recording and composition

-While the instrumental track for "Sloop John B" had been completed earlier in the summer, much of the Beach Boys time in the studio in late 1965 had been devoted to completing the album Beach Boys' Party! in time for the holiday season in accordance with the demands of Capitol Records.
+While the instrumental track for "Sloop John B" had been completed earlier in the summer, much of the Beach Boys' time in the studio in late 1965 had been devoted to completing the album Beach Boys' Party! in time for the holiday season in accordance with the demands of Capitol Records.
 "The Little Girl I Once Knew" was one of the first songs recorded for the group's next album, at that point not yet scheduled for release, which would be later named Pet Sounds.

 "The Little Girl I Once Knew" was initially labelled "Carol K" on its session tape box, as a reference to the song's bassist, Carol Kaye.
 The track has drawn comparisons with the work of contemporary songwriter Burt Bacharach, whose songwriting Wilson admired.

 Two weeks after the recording for the instrumental track of "The Little Girl I Once Knew", Wilson recorded an instrumental entitled "Trombone Dixie", which recycles the main riff from the earlier song.
-"Trombone Dixie" was not released until 1990, as a bonus track on the CD reissue of Pet Sounds; it was also later included in the 1997 Pet Sounds Sessions box set.
+"Trombone Dixie" was not released until 1990, as a bonus track on Pet Sounds.